SFPL · V2B hero · NOTE: one session scene and two specific design moves still needed before publishing Read the editorial memo →

 The ambassadors didn't just give input.
 They drafted and pressure-tested SFPL's new organizational values.
 The five values that ended up in Vision 2030 — Well-being, Equity, Community, Collaboration, Exploration — went through ambassador hands before they reached the Library Commission.
 The specific phrasing carries the working language of the people who would have to live with it: We strengthen our communities when we come together to engage, inspire, celebrate and learn from each other.

-Values written by leadership and handed down rarely survive contact with daily branch operations.
-Values written with the people doing branch operations come pre-tested.
 The engagement generated a library of artifacts that drove the synthesis: consolidated values profiles, a traceability poster set showing the lineage of every value from workshop to strategic priority, moment cards modeling values inside concrete service interactions, and the SFPL Collaboration Board holding the cross-session through-line.

 Annotated values-redraft section of the SFPL Collaboration Board, showing proposed value categories with margin notes capturing language changes, additions, and reasoning between sessions.